-- 1. Campers will treat other campers and staff with respect.
-Bullying, teasing and excluding others from the group will not be tolerated. - 2.
-Every camper has the right to feel safe at all times.
+1. Campers will treat other campers and staff with respect.
+Bullying, teasing and excluding others from the group will not be tolerated.

+2. Every camper has the right to feel safe at all times.
 Hitting or the use of physical force is not allowed.
 Similarly, inappropriate language, including swearing or cursing, does not have a place in the camp community.
-In addition, inappropriate, romantic relations, behaviors or physical contact between people will not be tolerated. - 3.
-Campers are part of a larger community.
+In addition, Romantic relations, inappropriate behaviors behaviors or physical contact between people will not be tolerated.

+3. Campers are part of a larger community.
 All campers will abide by all camp rules for participation and will not vandalize, graffiti, damage or destroy camp property.
 All costs to repair any damage, including graffiti, will be incurred by the camper's family.

-- 4. Campers will observe the nightly curfew as set by staff.
-Therefore, leaving your cabin after curfew is not acceptable. - 5.
-When participating on out-of-camp trips, campers are expected to represent themselves and JCC Camp Chi in a positive way.
-Campers are not allowed off campgrounds at any time unless as part of an organized trip with authorized staff members. - 6.
-Campers will respect each other's privacy by not stealing or borrowing others' belongings without permission.
-Also, campers are not allowed in the living quarters and the area surrounding the living quarters of the opposite gender. - 7.
-Gambling is not allowed at any time. - 8.
-JCC Camp Chi maintains a safe, healthy, outdoor experience for all campers.
-To further this objective, certain items are not allowed in camp: - Alcohol, tobacco, vaping devices and products, controlled substances, etc. - Cell phones - Any electronic device that can connect to the Internet, including computers, iPod Touch, iPads and other tablets, eReaders, portable game systems or other similar equipment - Other electronics, including DVD players, televisions, video cameras, walkie-talkies, etc. - Flammable materials (cigarettes, matches, fireworks, lighters, butane, incense, candles, etc.) and hot pots.
+4. Campers will observe the nightly curfew as set by staff.
+Therefore, leaving your cabin after curfew is not acceptable.

+5. When participating on out-of-camp trips, campers are expected to represent themselves and JCC Camp Chi in a positive way.
+Campers are not allowed off campgrounds at any time unless as part of an organized trip with authorized staff members.

+6. Campers will respect each other's privacy by not stealing or borrowing others' belongings without permission.
+Also, campers are not allowed in the living quarters and the area surrounding the living quarters of the opposite gender.

+7. Gambling is not allowed at any time.

+8. Campers agree to follow all physical distancing, masking, and other COVID policies to do their part in helping keep camp healthy.

+9. JCC Camp Chi maintains a safe, healthy, outdoor experience for all campers.
+To further this objective, certain items are not allowed in camp:

+-Alcohol, tobacco, vaping devices and products, controlled substances, etc.

+-Cell phones

+-Any electronic device that can connect to the Internet, including computers, iPod Touch, iPads, Smart Watches and other tablets, eReaders, portable game systems or other similar equipment

+-Other electronics, including DVD players, televisions, video cameras, walkie-talkies, etc.

+-Flammable materials (cigarettes, matches, fireworks, lighters, butane, incense, candles, etc.) and hot pots.